#3, Best Online Graduate Computer Information Technology Programs (U.S. News & World Report 2016).

-The MSCIS offers a unique opportunity to gain expertise—and career advancement—in these four areas of concentration.
+The MSCIS offers a unique opportunity to gain expertise—and career advancement—in these six areas of concentration.
 You’ll learn from expert faculty who are also industry leaders involved with building networks, developing applications, and fighting cyber terrorism for the world’s top companies.
 In other words, online programs at Boston University provide something you won’t get anywhere else: a cutting-edge technical education rooted in a 150-year old tradition of academic excellence.

 The MSCIS will prepare you to: